rwynn/monstache-site/src/advanced.md

     This instructs Monstache to query the document metadata so that deletes of the document work correctly.

-If would like to embed other MongoDB documents (possibly from a different collection) within the current document before indexing, you can access the `*mgo.Session` pointer as `input.Session`.
+If you would like to embed other MongoDB documents (possibly from a different collection) within the current document before indexing, you can access the `*mgo.Session` pointer as `input.Session`.
 With the mgo session you can use the [mgo API](https://godoc.org/github.com/globalsign/mgo) to find documents in MongoDB and embed them in the Document set on output.

 When you implement a `Filter` function the function is called immediately after reading inserts and updates from the oplog.
 You can return false from this function to completely ignore a document.
 This is different than setting `output.Drop` from the mapping function because when you set `output.Drop` to true, a delete request is issued to Elasticsearch in case the document had previously been indexed.
 By contrast, returning false from the `Filter` function causes the operation to be completely ignored and there is no corresponding delete request issued to Elasticsearch.